 - 4K is the next generation of high resolution screens.
 This is general not something that you should consider for a young child but if your buying for a teenager or your child is in there twenties then 4K may well be an option.

 Regardless of what you choose just make sure its in budget and you get a massive thank you from your gamer kid 🙂

 Cockneys vs Zombies was released in 2012 and directed by Matthias Hoene.
 The movie was revived well by critics and horror/zombie movie fans all around the world.
-The first time we really got a glimpse of Cockneys vs Zombies was when the new movie trailer was released over at Trailer Geek.
+The first time we really got a glimpse of Cockneys vs Zombies was when the new movie trailer was released.

 The movie since then gathered a large following of fans which provided it well with spreading the word of the movie.
 The movie was in fact a low budget movie, circa £2.
 The Box office income through was $109 million meaning the movie was an instant success.